0x234/clusterhealthz/README.md

 services is in an operational state that is considered healthy.
-To do this, metric based alert logic is required to be configured in Prometheus that will raise an alarm in AlertManager if an event that is considered negative to luster operation occurs.
+To do this, metric based alert logic is required to be configured in Prometheus that will raise an alarm in AlertManager if an event that is considered negative to cluster operation occurs.
 This is not limited to the nodes that are carrying production workloads; any configurable alarm event can be used to determine cluster health.